Everything to Know About Ring Subscription Costs in 2024

 The Ring Protect Pro plan, which costs $20 per month or $200 per year, builds on the Protect Plus plan by adding features aimed at users who are installing Ring alarms as well as those who plan to use accessories such as Amazon Alexa and eero devices.

 Ring’s 24/7 professional monitoring increases the effectiveness of a Ring alarm system.
-This can lead to lower insurance costs, as insurers often provide homeowners insurance discounts for monitored security systems since they can decrease the likelihood of a homeowner filing a claim.
+This can lead to lower insurance costs, as insurers often provide discounts for monitored security systems since they can decrease the likelihood of a homeowner filing a claim.

 This tier also includes 24/7 backup internet to keep the Wi-Fi running for all devices during a power or Wi-Fi failure.
 Those with a Ring Pro device and an eero system on this tier enjoy a robust digital security package as well, along with local video storage.